-15 3.1.1 Magnitude and latitudinal distribution of the LGM-PI change in emissions
+3.1.1 Magnitude and latitudinal distribution of the LGM-PI change in emissions

-The basic parameterization of the two models leads to larger simulated PI emissions in ORCHIDEE-WET than in SDGVM (275 vs. 197 Tg yr-1; Table 2) but with a similar latitudinal distribution at FAMOUS resolution (Figs. 2 and 3-left side).
+The basic parameterization of the two models leads to larger simulated PI emissions in ORCHIDEE-WET than in SDGVM (275 vs. $197 \text{ Tg yr}^{-1}$ ; Table 2) but with a similar latitudinal distribution at FAMOUS resolution (Fig. 2, Fig. 3, left side).
 The ORCHIDEE-WET PI emissions are slightly higher than previous estimates (e.g. Chappellaz et al., 1993).
 This apparent over-estimation against commonly accepted values was also obtained over the period 1990-2000 (Ringeval et al., 2011).
 Contrary to some other studies (e.g. Spahni et al., 2011), the global ORCHIDEE-WET emissions had not been calibrated to match other estimates.
 Instead of this, the model has been independently tuned to reproduce the wetland extent against remote sensing data and the CH4 flux densities against sites measurements.
-This underlines the uncertainty linked to the contribution of the wetlands to the global CH_4 budget (Kirschke et al., 2012).
+This underlines the uncertainty linked to the contribution of the wetlands to the global CH4 budget (Melton et al., 2012a and S. Kirschke, personal communication, 2012).

 Both (i) the global magnitude and (ii) the latitudinal distribution of the LGM-PI change are different between SDGVM and ORCHIDEE-V0.
-The global decrease of emissions

-- 5 during LGM is higher in ORCHIDEE-V0 than in SDGVM (respectively -67 vs. -46 %) (cf. Table 2 for values in both Tg yr-1 and percent).
-Both models leads to higher decrease during LGM than the range given by Weber et al. (2010) (35-42 %) which focused on the effect of the uncertainty in the LGM climate modelling on the wetland CH4 emissions using a very simple wetland CH4 emissions parameterization (see Sect.
+The global decrease of emissions in LGM as compared to PI is higher in ORCHIDEE-V0 than in SDGVM (respectively. -67 vs. -46%) (cf. Table 2 for values in both $Tg yr^{-1}$ and percent).
+Both models lead to higher decrease during LGM than the range given by Weber et al. (2010) (35-42%), which focused on the effect of the uncertainty in the LGM climate modelling on the wetland CH4 emissions using a very simple wetland CH4 emission parameterization (see Sect.
 4).
-Here the lower LCM wetland CH4 emissions parameterization (see Sect.
-4). - 10 Here the lower LGM wetland CH_4 emissions simulated by ORCHIDEE-WET could completely explain the observed change in $[CH_4]$ as suggested by previous top-down studies as e.g. Chappellaz et al. (1997) and Dallenbach et al. (2000).
+Here the lower LGM wetland CH4 emissions simulated by ORCHIDEE-WET could completely explain the observed change in [CH4] as suggested by previous top-down studies, e.g. Chappellaz et al. (1997) and Dallenbach et al. (2000), while these approaches have their own limitation (see e.g. Baumgartner et al., 2012).